kr-colab/locator/README.md

 running on a CUDA-enabled GPU (https://www.tensorflow.org/install/gpu).

 # Overview
 `locator` reads in a set of genotypes and locations, trains a neural network to approximate the relationship between them, and predicts locations for a set of samples held out from the training routine.

 By default `--mode` is set to `predict`, which randomly splits samples with known locations into a training set (used to optimize weights and biases in the network) and a validation set (used to set the learning rate of the optimizer and to determine the stopping time of a training run).
 Predictions are then generated for samples with unknown locations.
+If
-If `--mode cv` is used, predictions are instead generated for the validation set.
-In both cases, correlations and accuracy summaries printed to screen at the end of training are for the validation set.
+`--mode cv` is used, predictions are instead generated for the validation set.

 We also provide a command-line R program `scripts/plot_locator.R` to summarize error and generate plots from multiple `locator` predictions for each individual (i.e. from windowed analysis or bootstraps).

 # Inputs
 Genotypes can read read from .vcf, vcf.gz, or zarr files.